Battle of Dürenstein: Losses

 The capture of a unit's guidon, or standard, and the Imperial eagle, was an honour to the unit that captured it and a disgrace to the unit that lost it.

-Losses were heavy on both sides, However, the French were temporarily shocked by this battle and forced to suspend operations on the Danube.
+Losses were heavy on both sides; however, the French were temporarily shocked by this battle and were forced to suspend operations on the Danube.
 1,500 French prisoners, the eagle of the 4th regiment, 5 guns, a standard and a banner as trophies for the Russians.
 The total losses of the French, according to Oleg Sokolov (2019), amounted to 2,500 – 3,000 people.
 Gaston Bodart (1908) raises French losses to 6,600.
 The commander of the 1st brigade Grendorj was captured by the Russians.

 Russian military historian Alexander Mikhailovsky-Danilevsky (1844) estimates the coalition's losses at 2,000, which would be less than the French losses.
 In the future, imperial publications (1854, 1888) devoted to the battle stated that the coalition's losses were unknown.
 Bodart claim 4,000 casualties for coalition, also less than French losses.
-Sokolov, on the other hand, claims that the Russian-Austrian troops suffered greater losses than Mortier they attacked, he claim c.
-3,500 casualties.
+Sokolov, on the other hand, claims that the Russian-Austrian troops suffered greater losses than the French, whose casualties he put at c.
+3,500.
 The Austrian Lieutenant Field Marshal Schmitt was killed as the battle concluded, probably by Russian musketry in the confused melee.
 The vineyards and the villages of Ober- and Unterloiben were destroyed, as was most of Dürenstein and Stein.
 Krems was heavily damaged; the French plundered the town at least twice, and "barbarously handled" its inhabitants.